 "The heating unit couldn't be repaired," he explained, "but I was able to put together something in its place out of the stuff in my junk locker.
 I got the idea when I was gathering things for the radiator.
-It's kinda thrown together and we'll need to be replaced when we get to Kantus, but it should keep us from freezing until we arrive.
+It's kinda thrown together and makes a rude noise, so it'll need to be replaced when we get to Kantus, but it should keep us from freezing until we arrive.
 Do you want the technical details?"

 "No, but I'm impressed anyway," Merlin told his mechanic in genuine admiration.
 Then he glanced around the area a moment before looking back down at his companion.
 "It should have taken several days at least to reheat this deck.
 How did you do that so fast?"

 The raccoon grinned again.
 "I've had the fabricated heating unit running down here for two days."

 Jerad shrugged.
 "Jasper warned me not to tell anyone, so no one would get their hopes up in the event it didn't work," he admitted.
 "I woke up three nights ago thinking about my idea and immediately went to work.
 It took me a full rotation to assemble it since Jasper wouldn't help me."

 "What was his problem?"

 "After looking at my scribbled schematic, he didn't think it would function."

 Merlin took off his flight jacket, leaving his torso in a light blue tee shirt.
 "It feels comfortable in here," he said.
 "How soon before you can heat up the rest of the ship?"